-Talvrez is a reluctant, vigilante assassin.
-There’s never been a worse time to be the one duty-bound to kill anyone predicted to be afflicted with the Shadow—a dark magic that turns its victims into vicious, monstrous echoes of themselves.
-A magic that’s growing.
-Talvrez is supposedly protecting his people, but cutting their throats in the dead of night has never felt like protection.
-He’ll do whatever it takes to be rid of the oath that binds him to his work.
+On an island that holds the entirety of the world’s magic, Tal is a reluctant, vigilante assassin who inherited the duty to kill anyone predicted to be a victim of the Shadow—an ancient and nearly-forgotten force that turns people into vicious echoes of themselves.
+The island has been drifting through the ocean for centuries, regularly crossing under the Shadow.
+Supposedly, Tal is protecting his people, but cutting their throats in the dead of night has never felt like protection.
+And stars know, he’ll do whatever it takes to be rid of his oath.

-But Jasten discovers a tantalizing secret: that magic can be stolen from the bones of the dead.
-Killing your friend just become rewarding.
-It’s everything Talvrez has been trying to prevent, and if he’s wrong about Jasten, he’ll have to choose between leaving his world to the devastation of the Shadow, or destroying the brother he still believes in.
+But Jast discovers a tantalizing secret: that magic can be stolen from the bones of the dead.
+And it makes him wonder—why should he stop at just one Power?
+Why should anyone?
+It’s exactly the kind of nightmare Tal has been trying to prevent, and if he’s wrong about Jast, he’ll have to choose between leaving his world to the devastation of the Shadow, or destroying the brother he still believes in.

 A nightmare is awakening in the bones of the island’s inhabitants.
 A nightmare not even a hero can stop.

-But then, Talvrez has never been a hero.
+But then, Tal has never been a hero.